Massimo Oddo: Club career

-On 23 January 2007, it was announced that Milan and Lazio had reached an accord for Oddo's transfer to the Rossoneri, after a long period of negotiation.
+On 23 January 2007, it was announced that Milan and Lazio had reached an accord for Oddo's transfer to the Rossoneri after a long negotiation period.
 The overall price was €10.75 million (cash plus Pasquale Foggia, who had been on loan at the club since the start of the season) and Oddo waived some of his wage, made the deal worth €12 million in total.
 He signed a contract until 30 June 2011.
-Months later, Oddo was the starting right back in the 2007 UEFA Champions League Final and helped Milan gain their seventh European Cup in a 2–1 win over Liverpool, as well as the club's fifth UEFA Super Cup in August when they had to face 2007 UEFA Cup winners, Sevilla.
+Months later, Oddo was the starting right back in the 2007 UEFA Champions League final and helped Milan gain their seventh European Cup in a 2–1 win over Liverpool, as well as the club's fifth UEFA Super Cup in August when they had to face 2007 UEFA Cup winners, Sevilla.

-With the arrival of Gianluca Zambrotta, Oddo had to compete with him on the right back position.
-On 28 August 2008, Oddo moved to Bayern Munich on a one-year loan with the option of making the move permanent, however, at the end of the 2008–09 season, the German club confirmed that it would not take that option, and he returned to Milan, with Zambrotta moved to left back and Oddo competed with Ignazio Abate for the right back position.
+With the arrival of Gianluca Zambrotta, Oddo had to compete with him in the right-back position.
+On 28 August 2008, Oddo moved to Bayern Munich on a one-year loan with the option of making the move permanent; however, at the end of the 2008–09 season, the German club confirmed that it would not take that option, and he returned to Milan, with Zambrotta moved to left-back and Oddo found himself competing with Ignazio Abate for the right-back position.

-On 21 July 2010, he extended his contract to last until 30 June 2012.
+On 21 July 2010, he extended his contract until 30 June 2012.
 A day after, Zambrotta also signed a new deal.

-After being mostly frozen out of the Milan squad during the starting part of the 2010–11 season, he made his season debut against former club Napoli after an early first half head injury to left back Luca Antonini, furthermore he provided two assists, one to Robinho for the opening goal and another for Zlatan Ibrahimović.
+After being mostly frozen out of the Milan squad during the starting part of the 2010–11 season, he made his season debut against former club Napoli after an early first-half head injury to left back Luca Antonini; furthermore, he provided two assists, one to Robinho for the opening goal and another for Zlatan Ibrahimović.

 On 31 August 2011, Oddo joined Lecce on a season-long loan.

-Following the 2011–12 season, Oddo put an end to his career saying "I leave football.
-When you reach a certain age, you face a crossroad."
+Following the 2011–12 season, Oddo ended his career, saying: "I leave football.
+When you reach a certain age, you face a crossroads."